 As reported in our 2018/19 annual report and financial statements, included in the original business case were set up costs for 2016/17 and 2017/18, recognising that Brunel Ltd would go operationally live from April 2018.
-We are pleased that the set up costs came in around budget, which is a great achievement given the creation of a completely new company and investment platform.
+The set up costs came in around budget, which was a great achievement given the creation of a completely new company and investment platform.
 A summary of our EAPF share of the previously reported actual set up costs for 2018/19 are included below: